 10. Good design is as little design as possible

-Focus on the essential aspects – less, but better.
+Focus on the essential aspects–less, but better.
 In a world where design is a buzzword and everything is “design”, one way you can ensure your work stands out from other creative agencies is by coming back to the purity and simplicity of form and function.
-And in the words of Antoine de Saint-Exupéry, “Perfection is achieved not when there’s nothing more to add, but when there’s nothing left to take away”.
+In the words of Antoine de Saint-Exupéry, “Perfection is achieved not when there’s nothing more to add, but when there’s nothing left to take away”.

 So there you have it, 10 principles of good design according to one of the most influential designers of our era.
 And though it may seem counter-productive in this fast-paced consumer society, let’s try to remember, a little less designing, a little more thinking.